-The final rule specifies a cap level of annual expenditures by the recipient for its program equal to 3 percent of the recipient's average operating expenses for all public transportation services it provides, calculated based upon projected current year expenditures and expenditures for the two immediately preceding fiscal years.
+upon projected current year expenditures and expenditures for the two immediately preceding fiscal years.
+In guidance describing its interpretation of various provisions of the final rule, UMTA has indicated that recipients should also estimate the expenditure limit for at least the phase-in period and the first full year of operation of the program at its full performance level.
 The recipient is not required to expend more than this limit even if, as a result, it cannot provide a level of service which fully meets all the service criteria for the service option it has selected.
-If the recipient can provide a level of service which fully meets the minimum service criteria for an amount less than the expenditure limit, then the limit can be ignored for the fiscal year in question.
+If the recipient can provide a level of service which fully meets the minimum service criteria for an amount less than the expenditure limit, then the limit can be ignored.